Robotics Software Engineer Nanodegree Program Syllabus: Term One, in Depth

 In this project, you will train a deep neural network to identify and track a target in simulation and then issue commands to a drone to follow that target.
 So-called “follow me” applications like this are key to many fields of robotics and the very same techniques you apply here could be extended to scenarios like adaptive cruise control in autonomous vehicles or human-robot collaboration in industry.

-For more information about our Robotics Nanodegree Program you can check out these Frequently Asked Questions or join our public Slack team to ask us questions directly, or just to chat with the community about all things robotics.
+For more information about our Robotics Software Engineer Nanodegree Program you can check out these Frequently Asked Questions or join our public Slack team to ask us questions directly, or just to chat with the community about all things robotics.
 If you’re ready to jump in with both feet then apply today!